SHTprogrammer/dataStructures14/week4/textQuestions.md

 1) the intersection of the x-ranges of a and b
 2) the inersection of the y-ranges of a and b

-are both zero, then the two sticks are not in the same place.
+are zero, then the two sticks are not in the same place.

 If the intersection of both ranges != 0, then calculate the point at which the two sticks cross (intersection of the two lines in the x-y planes) and the